 When processed Fructose/sugar is ingested, 100% goes to the liver, which causes the production of uric acid, (high levels cause gout).
 This blocks nitrous oxide, which is the blood pressure regulator of the body.

 In addition, (simply put), processed fructose also causes fat to be deposited in the tissues because 100% of processed fructose is stored as fat if not burned off!
-In addition, since insulin is the escort that takes glucose to feed the cells, the pancreas has to produce more of it when there is a lot of sugar in the bloodstream.
-At some point the body starts resisting the copious amounts of insulin the body has to produce to get the sugar out of the blood and into the cells.
+In addition, since insulin is the escort that takes glucose to feed the cells, the pancreas has to produce more of it when there is so much sugar in the bloodstream.
+At some point the body starts to ignore the copious amounts of insulin the body has to produce to get the sugar out of the blood and into the cells.
+Ever live near a noisy area like an airport or main street.
+At first you hear everything and it is very irritating, but at some point you get used to it and start to ignore the noise.
+That is what our body does with insulin when it is constantly inundated by it from too much sugar intake!
 Then our bodies get resistant to the insulin, and glucose just stays in the blood.
 When this happens the cells are not fed, especially the cells in our brain!!

-Exercise and Glucose, (from whole foods), decrease the hunger hormone, ghrelin.
-Ghrelin keeps us from feeling satisfied after a meal just like Processed Fructose.
+Exercise and natural Glucose, (from whole unaltered foods), decrease the hunger hormone, ghrelin.
+When Ghrelin is present, keeps us from feeling satisfied after a meal just like Processed Fructose.
+So the less Ghrelin the better.

 Fruits, vegetables, and whole unprocessed grains have a lower Glycemic Index, (GI).
-This means it takes longer for the sugar to reach the blood stream and does not raise the blood sugar significantly.
+This means it takes longer for the sugar to reach the bloodstream and does not raise the blood sugar significantly.
 That is because whole, unprocessed foods have their own innate fiber and minerals.
-With a slower release of sugar, the body does not need to produce insulin as much.
+This helps the body release of sugar slowly into the bloodstream.
+Now the body does not need to produce as much insulin.

-Simple Carbohydrates, (like pasta, bagels, bread, potatoes, sodas, rice, corn), and refined sugars, break down quickly during digestion and release sugar into the bloodstream.
+Simple Carbohydrates, (like pasta, bagels, bread, potatoes, sodas, rice, corn-all WHITE TRASH), and refined sugars, break down quickly during digestion and release sugar into the bloodstream.
 These have a high GI.
-When you eat them, the body is forced to produce insulin because of the rapid increase in blood sugar.
+When you eat them, the body is forced to produce insulin because of the rapid release of sugar into the bloodstream.

-Sugar in the blood stream causes inflammation, because surplus sugar attaches to proteins, (the body’s building blocks) and causes cellular free-radical damage.
+Sugar in the bloodstream causes inflammation because excess sugar attaches to proteins, (the body’s building blocks), and causes cellular free-radical damage.
 Sort of like what happens when metal starts to rust.
 Once this happens, free-radicals continue to be produced like a chain reaction, which cause more inflammation.
-When this occurs in the skin, it causes wrinkles.
+When this occurs in the skin, it can irritated and red.
 When it occurs in the joints, the inflammation can instigate arthritis and joint destruction.
-Eventually organs start to degrade and the body starts to break down.
+Inflammation in the blood vessels breaks the cell lining down and can lead to internal bleeding or atherosclerosis Eventually organs start to degrade and the body starts to break down.
 Consider that in addition to all this, most of us are deficient in valuable trace minerals, and nutrients from real food, and it makes sense that illness is on the rise.
-No wonder the body wants to get that sugar out of the blood stream as soon as possible!
+No wonder the body wants to get that sugar out of the bloodstream as soon as possible!

-Actually aside from Partially hydrogenated oils, saturated fats and dietary cholesterol effect less then 10% of blood cholesterol levels.
-Processed sugar is a big factor in our diet that contributes to most disease.
+Actually aside from Partially hydrogenated oils, saturated fats and dietary cholesterol affect less than 10% of blood cholesterol levels.
+Processed sugar is the big factor in our diet that contributes to most disease and inflammation.

 For example, when they came out with cholesterol medication, in the 1960’s, they wanted to try it out on rats, but the rats did not have high cholesterol.
 So they gave them a diet high in saturated fats and cholesterol.
 The rat’s cholesterol levels did not change.
 Then, they gave the same rats a low fat, high sugar diet.
 Sound familiar?
 Well, guess what!
 The cholesterol went way up.
 Now they could test their cholesterol medication.

 So what can we do?
 Instead of a candy bar, eat an apple, or any organic fruit!
 Instead of white rice, eat wild rice.
 Replace all breads/cereals with ‘Ezekiel sprouted grain’ variety products.
-‘Food for Life’ and ‘La Tortilla Factory’ also offer low charb, high fiber options as well.
-Have a nice vegetable omelet for breakfast instead of cereal or oatmeal.
+‘Food for Life’ and ‘La Tortilla Factory’ also offer low carbohydrate items with high fiber options as well.
+Have a nice vegetable omelet, (with spinach, zucchini or whatever suits your fancy), for breakfast instead of cereal or oatmeal.

-Once you stop eating processed sugar and refined carbohydrates, the cravings will stop.
+Once you stop eating processed sugar and refined carbohydrates, (white trash), the cravings will diminish and eventually stop.
 It may feel like you are withdrawing from a drug at first, but after 1-2 weeks, you will see a BIG difference.
-You will help your immune system get stronger, energy levels will increase, and most joint pain will decrease along with incidents of colds.
+You will help your immune system get stronger, energy levels will increase, and many have decreased joint pain along with less incidents of colds.
 Did I mention processed sugar contributes to mood swings?

-By the way, if you Google High fructose corn syrup, you will find at the very top of the list, the praises of High Fructose from the ‘Corn Refiners Association’!
+This may interest you: If you Google High fructose corn syrup, you will find at the very top of the list, the praises of High Fructose Corn syrup from the ‘Corn Refiners Association’!
 Isn’t that interesting?

 Please feel free to forward this, in it’s entirety to those who may benefit from it.